monsieurpablo/IKEA-3D-Model-Download-Button/README.md

 ## Troubleshooting

 - If the download button doesn't appear, ensure you're on a product page with a 3D model available and refresh the page.
 You can also try pressing Ctrl + Alt + D if the download button doesn't appear.
-- If using Chrome, try turning on developer mode
+- If using Chrome, turn on developer mode
 - If nothing works, create a [bug report here](https://github.com/apinanaivot/IKEA-3D-Model-Download-Button/issues) and I'll try to fix it as soon as possible

 ## Disclaimer